-The Real-World Influence on Azeroth: How Real-Life Events and Elements Shaped World of Warcraft
+The Real-World Influence on Azeroth, How Real-Life Events and Elements Shaped World of Warcraft

 1. Mythology and Folklore